rahalainen/LinuxEyeZoomMacro/README.md

 - xrandr

 ## Limitations
-- Original window size is lost after zooming in fullscreen mode (nonissue)
+- Some desktop environments (e.g. GNOME) prevent windows from being resized beyond the screen edges.
+To work around this, drag the window slightly off-screen so the title bar is no longer visible (use Super + drag), then enter fullscreen mode and try zooming in again.